 Security practice recommendations

-3. Regularly update the system:Keep your CMS system and all plugins up to date to obtain the latest security patches and protection measures.
+- Regularly update the system:Keep your secure CMS system and all plugins up to date to obtain the latest security patches and protective measures.

-1. Why does the front-end page only display plain text instead of images and links when I publish articles with content that clearly has images and links, and all HTML tags are exposed?
+1. Why does the content of the article I published, which clearly has images and links, only display plain text on the front page, and the HTML tags are all exposed?

-How to correctly display Markdown formatted content in AnQi CMS?
+How to correctly display Markdown format content in Anqi CMS?